 The Treasury places a strong emphasis on activities which are designed to support an ethical culture.
 The Treasury Management Model underpins the accountability and governance frameworks and incorporates the department's mission and values.
 These values are consistent with, and enhance, the Australian Public Service (APS) values.

-The Treasury Workplace Agreement contains a commitment from employees to be aware of, and observe the Treasury’s and APS values, and the Treasury Performance Management System, along with the APS Code of Conduct, provides mechanisms for ensuring individual values and behaviours align with these shared corporate values and behaviours.
+The Treasury Workplace Agreement contains a commitment from employees to be aware of, and observe the Treasury's and APS values.
+The Treasury Performance Management System, along with the APS Code of Conduct, provides mechanisms for ensuring individual values and behaviors align with these shared corporate values and behaviours.

-The Treasury’s Personal Accountability Framework encapsulates departmental policies and guidelines into a single framework covering all aspects of behaviour, conduct and values.
-The framework provides a guide on how these responsibilities should translate into working relationships and standards of ethical and personal behaviour, and is promoted to new staff in their induction.
+The Treasury's Personal Accountability Framework encapsulates departmental policies and guidelines into a single framework covering all aspects of behaviour, conduct and values.
+The framework provides a guide on how these responsibilities should translate into working relationships and standards of ethical and personal behaviour.
+The Framework is available on the intranet and is promoted to all staff at training and induction programs.